Western Animation: X-Men: Evolution

 - Angel is shown to be a solo vigilante before he joins the X-Men, just like he was in the earliest issues from the comics.

-- Rogue is correctly shown to be able to control Scott's optic blasts when she absorbs his powers, since Scott's inability to control them is the result of brain damage rather than a natural side effect of his power.
+- Rogue is correctly shown to be able to control Scott's optic blasts when she absorbs his powers, since Scott's inability to control them is the result of brain damage.
 Compare this to an early episode of the '90s cartoon, where she tries to absorb his powers and realizes that the blasts are impossible to control without the visor (which is incorrect).

-- It's clear in a few scenes that Storm is claustrophobic (in particular, when she gets trapped in a small room during a Danger Room exercise and absolutely loses it).
+- It's clear in a few scenes that Storm is claustrophobic (in particular, when she gets trapped in a small box during a Danger Room exercise and absolutely loses it).
 This is accurate to the comics, where her claustrophobia nearly gets the rest of the team killed a few times.
-The inclusion is interesting because, although her condition is clear, the term "claustrophobic" is only stated once and nobody comments on it... it's just a part of her characterization.
+Although her condition is clear, the term "claustrophobic" is only mentioned once and nobody comments on it.
+It's just a part of her characterization.

-- Similar to Storm's Claustrophobia, Kitty's science skills are evidently present, given that she's referred to as a straight-A student, is shown to be taking advanced computer classes and befriending a group of nerdy looking guys, is occasionally shown helping Beast and Xavier with the X-Men computers, and was able to work out how Forge's tech worked and explain it to Evan enough for him to understand it.
-They never outright state she's a genius, she just demonstrates a lot of science wiz skills that people act as if is normal for her.
+- Kitty's computer skills are subtly integrated into her characterization, as she's said to be a straight-A student, she's shown taking advanced computer classes, she can occasionally be seen helping Beast and Xavier with the X-Men's computers, and she was able to work out how Forge's technology worked and explain it to Evan enough for him to understand it.
+Though her Valley Girl mannerisms make it easy to miss, she's apparently just as smart as her comics incarnation.